The information here will help you write a risk assessment for your visit.

 - The nearest accident and emergency department is at Chelsea and Westminster Hospital, tel.
 020 8746 8000.

 - Changing facilities for students with disabilities are available.
 Please contact us for further information.

 Fire and evacuation

-- The Museum's has well-rehearsed evacuation procedures that ensure visitors can safely and quickly exit the premises.
+- The Museum's has well-rehearsed evacuation procedures to ensure that visitors can safely and quickly exit the premises.

-- Announcements over the public-address system will alert you to an evacuation.
+- Announcements over the public-address system will signal an evacuation.

 - Lead your group out of the Museum quickly - please do not stop to take the register until you reach the assembly point.
 Fire exits are clearly signposted.
 Lifts should not be used.